 - Colorism is an issue in School Girls.
 ELOISE politically calculates the better chances of a girl who, as she puts it, has “a more universal and commercial look” that “fall(s) on the other end of the African skin spectrum.”
 ELOISE wants to find a Miss Ghana candidate with better chances of winning because it will make her look good.

-- Institutional racism is discussed when HEADMISTRESS FRANCIS and the students discuss the relative lack of success for African competitors in the Miss Global World pageant.
+- Institutional racism is discussed when HEADMISTRESS FRANCIS and the students talk about the relative lack of success for African competitors in the Miss Global World pageant.
 Their concerns are borne out by the results in the pageant during the “Epilogue” scene.

 - Classism also appears; interestingly, two of the students who should have the benefit of wealth are suffering due to their family’s stinginess.